Aeschylus: Life

 Aeschylus was one of many Greeks who were initiated into the Eleusinian Mysteries, an ancient cult of Demeter based in his home town of Eleusis.
-According to Aristotle, Aeschylus was accused of asebeia (impiety) for revealing some of the cult's secrets on stage.
+According to Aristotle, Aeschylus was accused of impiety (asebeia) for revealing some of the cult's secrets on stage.
 Other sources claim that an angry mob tried to kill Aeschylus on the spot but he fled the scene.
 Heracleides of Pontus asserts that the audience tried to stone Aeschylus.
 Aeschylus took refuge at the altar in the orchestra of the Theater of Dionysus.
 He pleaded ignorance at his trial.
-He was acquitted, with the jury sympathetic to the military service of him and his brothers during the Persian Wars.
-According to the 2nd-century AD author Aelian, Aeschylus' younger brother Ameinias helped to acquit Aeschylus by showing the jury the stump of the hand he had lost at Salamis, where he was voted bravest warrior.
-The truth is that the award for bravery at Salamis went not to Aeschylus' brother but to Ameinias of Pallene.
+He was acquitted, with the jury sympathetic to the military service performed by him and his brothers during the Persian Wars.
+According to the 2nd-century AD author Aelian, Aeschylus's younger brother Ameinias helped to acquit Aeschylus by showing the jury the stump of the hand he had lost at Salamis, where he was voted bravest warrior.
+The truth is that the award for bravery at Salamis went not to Aeschylus's brother but to Ameinias of Pallene.

 Aeschylus travelled to Sicily once or twice in the 470s BC, having been invited by Hiero I, tyrant of Syracuse, a major Greek city on the eastern side of the island.
 He produced The Women of Aetna during one of these trips (in honor of the city founded by Hieron), and restaged his Persians.
 By 473 BC, after the death of Phrynichus, one of his chief rivals, Aeschylus was the yearly favorite in the Dionysia, winning first prize in nearly every competition.
 In 472 BC, Aeschylus staged the production that included the Persians, with Pericles serving as choregos.

 Personal life

 Aeschylus married and had two sons, Euphorion and Euaeon, both of whom became tragic poets.
 Euphorion won first prize in 431 BC in competition against both Sophocles and Euripides.
-A nephew of Aeschylus, Philocles (his sister's son), was also a tragic poet, and won first prize in the competition against Sophocles' Oedipus Rex.
+A nephew of Aeschylus, Philocles (his sister's son), was also a tragic poet, and won first prize in the competition against Sophocles's Oedipus Rex.
 Aeschylus had at least two brothers, Cynegeirus and Ameinias.